Stardust Resort and Casino: Redevelopment and legacy

 Boyd postponed the Echelon project in 2008, amid poor economic conditions caused by the Great Recession.
 In March 2013, Boyd sold the unfinished Echelon project to Genting Group, which planned to complete the project as a new property called Resorts World Las Vegas.
 It was initially expected to open in 2016, but was delayed several times because of design changes.
-It opened in June 2021.
+It opened in June 2021, and includes an indoor sculpture depicting the Stardust's roadside sign.

 The Stardust name would continue to be used for other Boyd properties, including the Stardust Suite at the Orleans resort in Las Vegas, and the Stardust Event Center at the Blue Chip resort in Indiana.
 As of 2020, the Stardust name retains its wide name recognition, spanning across multiple generations and throughout the United States.
 Boyd Gaming, surprised by the brand's lasting popularity, launched an online casino game in 2020 called Stardust Social Casino.
 In March 2021, Boyd partnered with FanDuel to create online casinos in Pennsylvania and New Jersey, under the Stardust name.
 They launched in April 2021, for Android and iOS computers.